Fox Corporation: Formation

-Beginning of operations
+Operations

-Fox Corporation began operating separately on March 19, 2019.
+Fox Corp began operating separately on March 19, 2019.
 Chairman and CEO Lachlan Murdoch led a town hall meeting three days later, indicating that stock would be issued to the corporation's employees based on longevity.

-In May 2019 via the Fox Sports division, Fox Corporation acquired a 4.99% stake in Canadian online gambling operator The Stars Group for $236 million.
+In May 2019, via the Fox Sports division, Fox Corp acquired a 4.99% stake in Canadian online gambling operator The Stars Group for $236 million.
 As a result, it was also announced that the companies would co-develop sports betting products for the U.S. market under the branding Fox Bet.

 In early July 2019, Fox Entertainment announced the formation of SideCar, with executives led by Gail Berman.
-SideCar is a content development unit for Fox and other outlets.
+SideCar was a content development unit for Fox and other outlets.

-In August 2019, Fox Corporation acquired Credible Labs for $397 million and animation studio Bento Box Entertainment for $50 million.

-On April 20, 2020, Fox Corporation acquired streaming service Tubi for $440 million.

 In June 2020, SideCar was shut down by Fox.

-In September 2021, Fox Corporation acquired TMZ from WarnerMedia in a deal worth about $50 million with TMZ being operated under the Fox Entertainment division.

-In December 2021, Fox Corporation acquired the film and television production studio MarVista Entertainment.
+In August 2019, Fox Corp acquired a 67-percent majority stake in Credible Labs for $397 million and animation studio Bento Box Entertainment for $50 million.
+On April 20, 2020, Fox Corp acquired streaming service Tubi for $440 million.
+In September 2021, Fox Corp acquired TMZ from WarnerMedia in a deal worth about $50 million, with TMZ being operated under the Fox Entertainment division.
+In December 2021, Fox Corp acquired the film and television production studio MarVista Entertainment.

-In September 2022, Fox Corporation announced the launch of Fox Entertainment Studios.
+In September 2022, Fox Corp announced the launch of Fox Entertainment Studios.
 This is the company's first venture into entirely in-house television production.
-The studio debuted its first show, Monarch, on September 11, 2022.
+The studio's first show, Monarch, premiered on September 11, 2022.
 Fox also announced that Fox Entertainment would re-enter the international distribution business by launching a sales unit called Fox Entertainment Global.

-Abandoned re-merger with News Corp

-On October 14, 2022, it was announced that, under the instruction of Rupert Murdoch, a special committee had been established to explore a potential merger of Fox and News Corp, bringing the two companies back together after the former 21st Century Fox was spun-off from News Corp in 2013.
+On October 14, 2022, it was announced that, under the instruction of Rupert Murdoch, a special committee had been established to explore a potential merger of Fox and News Corp, bringing the two companies back together since the former 21st Century Fox was spun-off from News Corp in 2013.
+Although Lachlan Murdoch supported his father in the proposal, James Murdoch opposed it, as did many shareholders.
 On January 24, 2023, the proposed merger was abandoned by Murdoch.